Musk says Twitter has suspended rapper Ye over swastika post

 Ye was suspended from Twitter in early October after saying in a post that he was going to go "death con 3 on JEWISH PEOPLE."
 His account was reinstated by the end of the month just as Musk took control of the company, but the billionaire tweeted that "Ye's account was restored by Twitter before the acquisition.
 They did not consult with or inform me."

-Ye had offered to buy rightwing-leaning social media site Parler in October, but the company said this week that the deal has fallen through.
-At the time, Ye and Parlement Technologies, which owns Parler, said the acquisition would be completed in the last three months of the year.
-The sale price and other details were not disclosed.
+Ye's Twitter ouster came after his bid to buy the rightwing-leaning social media site Parler was called off.
+Ye had offered Parler in October, but Parlement Technologies, which owns Parler, said Thursday that the deal had fallen through.

-“This decision was made in the interest of both parties in mid-November,” Parlement Technologies said in a statement Thursday.
-“Parler will continue to pursue future opportunities for growth and the evolution of the platform for our vibrant community.”
+“This decision was made in the interest of both parties in mid-November,” Parlement Technologies said Thursday.

 Parler is a small platform in the emerging space of right-leaning, far-right and libertarian social apps that promise little to no content moderation to weed out hate speech, racism and misinformation, among other objectionable content.
 None of the sites have come close to reaching mainstream status.